Motivic Realizations of Singularity Categories and Vanishing Cycles: Motivic Realizations of dg-categories

 informally defined by sending a motive $Y$ to the motive of its dg-category $\Perf(Y)$.
 For formal reasons, this admits a lax monoidal right adjoint $\mathcal{M}_S^\otimes$.
-By \cite[Theorem 1.8]{MR3281141} this adjoint sends the image of the tensor unit in $\rmSHNC_S^\otimes$ to the object $\BU_S$, thus endowing it with a structure of commutative algebra in the $\infty$-category $\rmSH_S$ (the construction of this algebra structure has also been obtained using other methods in \cite[Section 5.2]{gepner2009motivic}).
+By \cite[Theorem 1.8]{MR3281141} this adjoint sends the image of the tensor unit in $\rmSHNC_S^\otimes$ to the object $\BU_S$, thus endowing it with a structure of commutative algebra in the $\infty$-category $\rmSH_S$ \footnote{See also \cite[Section 5.2]{gepner2009motivic}), \cite{1711.03061}, \cite{MR3385689} for the discussion on $\mathrm{E}_\infty$-algebra structures on $\BU_S$.}.
 Formal reasons then imply that $\mathcal{M}_S^\otimes$ factors as a lax monoidal functor via the theory of $\BU$-modules

 which we will again denote as $\mathcal{M}_S^\otimes$.\\